tre3x/FilmEditDetection/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](/LICENSE)

 ## About
 This is a CLI tool to detect cuts in films, especially old films with noisy and broken frames.
-This tool basically takes an input video and stores cuts in various formats - frame index of cuts alongwith type of cut in CSV format, timestamp in seconds of start and end shots in the film and MEP json format containing shots timestamps.
+This tool basically takes an input video and stores cuts in various formats - frame index of cuts alongwith type of cut in CSV format, timestamp in seconds of start and end shots in the film, MEP json format containing shots timestamps, and a format which is supported by cinemetrics for further analysis.
 This tool was produced for Google Summer Code 2021 with RedHenLabs and Media Ecology Project.

 Detailed working of this tool is included in the [final submission blog](https://gsocblog-tre3x.netlify.app/final-project.html).